go-gitea/gitea/docs/content/doc/administration/config-cheat-sheet.en-us.md

 ### Git - Config options (`git.config`)

-The key/value pairs in this section will be used as git config:
+The key/value pairs in this section will be used as git config.
+This section only does "set" config, a removed config key from this section won't be removed from git config automatically.

 - `diff.algorithm`: **histogram**
 - `other.config-key`: ...